maxmilneaus/website-jekyll/_pages/now.md

 ## Designing systems for exploring the unknown

-I’m the Director of [[talk.art.therapy.]] which is an Art Therapy blah blah:
+I’m the Director of [[Talk.Art.Therapy.]] which is an Art Therapy blah blah:

 - [[Social Meditation]]